 Hospital Quality Improvement Contractor (HQIC)

 The intent of Medicare’s Hospital Quality Initiative is to improve the quality of care that hospitals provide while collecting and reporting clearly defined and objective hospital performance data.
-Sponsored by the Centers for Medicare & Medicaid Services (CMS), the Hospital Quality Improvement Contractor (HQIC) initiative is designed to support and improve the performance of approximately 300 small and rural hospitals or hospitals serving vulnerable populations on specific quality measures.
+Sponsored by the Centers for Medicare & Medicaid Services (CMS), the Hospital Quality Improvement Contractor (HQIC) initiative is designed to support rural, critical access hospitals, rural emergency hospitals, and those hospitals that are low performing and serve vulnerable populations in achieving measurable outcomes under the rubrics of patient safety, addressing the opioid epidemic, and care transitions.
 The HQIC initiative also assists hospitals during public health emergencies, including the COVID-19 pandemic, by supporting pandemic response and preparedness and identifying and disseminating best practices.